International 2

 Chinese/Vietnamese fare

-When I think of International in Kearny Mesa, my taste buds begin to international 2salivate.
+When I think of International in Kearny Mesa, my taste buds begin to salivate.
 Very slight rumblings emanate from the origins of my belly.
 Then, hunger pangs typically ensue.

 Albeit, one would say International is a rather modest dining establishment and has the comforting feel of a gathering at grandma’s house, where the unpretentious décor and inviting familial attendees pull one into its interiors.
 International is, unequivocally, one of my default dining destinations.